PierreSenellart/provsql/doc/source/user/data-modification.rst

     INSERT INTO t VALUES (1), (2), (3);
     DELETE FROM t WHERE id = 3;

-    -- Row 3 is gone; undo the DELETE to restore it SELECT undo(provsql)
+    -- Row 3's provenance is now zeroed; undo the DELETE to restore it SELECT undo(provsql)
     FROM update_provenance
     WHERE query = 'DELETE FROM t WHERE id = 3;';